-Last week I celebrated my 11 year wedding anniversary, which alone is nothing special as there are plenty of marriages out there that have double the years put in, yet they have half of the laughs, joy, and genuine enjoyment between the man and his wife.
+Last week I celebrated my 11 year wedding anniversary, which alone is nothing special as there are plenty of marriages out there that have double the years put in, yet they have half of the laughs, joy, and genuine happiness between them as my wife and I do.

 The difference between what I’m putting out there is that after 11 years of marriage, my wife and I are still laughing together daily, we’re still developing ourselves as individuals, and we’re still intentionally developing our relationship with one another.